How to Organise an Epic Confetti Photo

 Paper or ribbons

 Paper or ribbons are a great way to get the same colourful look but at a much cheaper price.
-Be aware though some venues no longer allow paper confetti because of the cleaning up that’s required and they have a tendency to stain if they get wet – a biodegradable confetti is a great alternatives which simply dissolves as soon as it rains.
+Be aware though some venues no longer allow paper confetti because of the cleaning up that’s required and they have a tendency to stain if they get wet – biodegradable confetti is a great alternative which simply dissolves as soon as it rains.

-An increasingly more popular option with guests – especially kids – is to blow bubbles at you during your exit.
+An increasingly popular option with guests – especially kids – is to blow bubbles at you during your exit.
 These can make for fantastic pictures and ultimately they’re a great way of entertaining the kids the rest of the day!
 Do be careful again on the type of bubble brands you buy though as some brands can stain fabric.

-Summer or beach wedding but don’t fancy confetti?
+Planning a summer or beach wedding but don’t fancy confetti?
 Beach balls could make for a fun, creative photograph.
 Again this is another great way to entertain the kids the rest of the day too!